If you’re serious about getting your content seen on Instagram, hashtags for Instagram Reels are still one of the most effective tools you can use.

 The sweet spot is combining all three.
 Popular tags get you visibility, niche tags keep your content relevant, and branded tags give your audience something to rally around.

 Use Instagram search to see how many posts use a hashtag.
-Aim for a “sweet spot” between 10k to 200k posts: active enough to matter, but not so big your Reel vanishes in seconds.
+Aim for a “sweet spot” between 10k and 200k posts: active enough to matter, but not so big that your Reel vanishes in seconds.

 For fresh ideas, try Instagram’s related hashtags or a generator tool to uncover variations your competitors might miss.